-04 impala 3.8 trouble code p0113, have already replaced air temp. sensor.
+04 impala 3.8 Have already replaced air temp.
+Sensor.
 What else would cause this to come on?
+Car check engine light comes on trouble code p0113, sometime after engine gets hot check engine light flashes

 Fault codes never say to replace parts.
 They only indicate which circuit needs further diagnosis.
 The sensor will be defective about 50 percent of the time but there can also be stretched terminals in a connector, a corroded splice, cut wires, and things like that.
 Temperature sensors have an extremely low failure rate.
 It's much more common to set that code from unplugging that sensor while the ignition switch is on.